 But in any of these scenarios, you have to be ready!
 Good credit is ideal.
 If you don’t have good credit, he suggests paying for a credit repair service.
 You’ll also need proof of income because, with a limited inventory of multi-family homes available in the United States, there is competition for these unique properties.

-Buying in a recession
+Buying real estate during a recession

 Gordon now begins the process by offering 80 percent of the February 2020 value of the home to enter into the deal with existing equity.
 He states, after buying, you need to set aside money in reserves every month to cover repairs over time and to cover periods of vacancy.